What Is The Difference Between Voluntary And Involuntary Manslaughter?

 What Is Voluntary Manslaughter?

-An individual can be charged with voluntary manslaughter if he or she intended to seriously harm or kill another person but acted in the moment under circumstances that could cause a reasonable person to become mentally or emotionally disturbed.
+An individual can be charged with voluntary manslaughter if he or she intended to seriously harm or kill another person but acted at the moment under circumstances that could cause a reasonable person to become mentally or emotionally disturbed.

 Voluntary manslaughter is often described as a crime of passion.